nathanrasami/Bruce-SLAM/README.md

 <img src="docs/aracati_result.png" width="1000"/>

-Rigidly aligned to the ground truth (Umeyama), the usual ATE convention: the odometry alone reaches **10.7 m** of error, while the SLAM stays at **1.38 m** over the 43 min survey.
-Anchored at the first pose instead, without fitting a rotation — a stricter convention that exposes accumulated drift — the same run gives 19.7 m and 4.5 m.
+Both trajectories are pinned at the start by **translation only** — no rotation is fitted anywhere.
+This is the strict convention: the orientation of the estimated frame is an output of the system, not something the evaluation is allowed to correct.
+Over the 43 min survey the onboard odometry drifts to **20.9 m** of error, while the sonar SLAM stays at **1.94 m** (improved method, sonar + USBL).
+The adapted original method reaches 2.6 to 3.6 m depending on the run.

 On the right, the map built from the optimised poses.
 The T-shaped pier and the two quays come out straight and thin: that is the practical test that the trajectory is right, since